Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Abstract

 \section{Abstract}

 The occurrence of extreme events like heavy precipitation or storms at a certain location often shows a clustering behaviour and is thus not described well by a Poisson process.
-We construct a general model for the inter-exceedance times in between such events which combines different candidate models for such behaviour.
-This allows us to distinguish data generating mechanisms leading to clusters of dependent events with exponential inter-exceedance times in between clusters from independent events with heavy-tailed inter-exceedance times, and even allows us to combine these two mechanisms for better descriptions of such occurrences.
-We propose a modification of the Cramér-von Mises distance for model fitting.
-An application to mid-latitude winter cyclones illustrates the usefulness of our work.
+We construct a general model for the inter-exceedance times in between extreme events which combines different candidate models for such behaviour.
+One of them is formulated in terms of clusters of dependent events with exponential inter-exceedance times in between clusters, while the other assumes independent events separated by heavy-tailed inter-exceedance times.
+We propose a modification of the Cramér-von Mises distance for fitting the combined model.
+The resulting estimator turns out to be competitive with specialised estimators if the data stem from one of the two submodels.
+Our modelling approach thus allows us to distinguish these different data generating mechanisms without the need of a-priori model selection.
+An application to mid-latitude winter cyclones illustrates the usefulness of our work as the combination of the two mechanisms improves the descriptions of such occurrences at many places.